 Hidden breweries and microbreweries... and where to find them!

 The Strands Brewery, Nether Wasdale, which is based at The Strands Inn near Wastwater.
-Its brewers welcome interested visitors to see the brewery and learn more about the beer-making process, and while you stop at the Inn for a sample or two, you'll be sure to want to tuck into a hearty meal from the food menu!
-Take a look at our cottages in surrounding Wasdale.
+If you stop at the inn for a sample, you'll surely want to tuck into a hearty meal from the food menu too, and the team love their brewery so much that they now run a beer festival to look out for!
+Browse our cottages in surrounding Wasdale.

-The Drunken Duck Inn, near Ambleside, where you can sample the delights of the pub's Barngates Brewery and enjoy meals of the highest quality.
-It's surrounded by great walking too!
+The Drunken Duck Inn, near Ambleside, where you can sample the delights of the pub's Barngates Brewery and enjoy tasty meals – it's surrounded by great walking and beautiful views too!
+Barngates is lucky to have its own water supply, which adds its distinctive flavour to their brews.
 Why not remain close by booking a cottage in Ambleside?

-The Royal Barn in the centre of Kirkby Lonsdale, a beautifully finished building that opened its doors in 2016 to serve craft beers from around the world, including those from its own established brewery, Kirkby Lonsdale Brewery Co.
+The Royal Barn in the centre of Kirkby Lonsdale is a beautifully finished building that opened its doors in 2016 to serve craft beers from around the world, including those from its own already well-established brewery, Kirkby Lonsdale Brewery Co.

-Cumbrian Legendary Ales, craft-brewed beers created at the Old Hall Brewery on the shores of Esthwaite Water, and served at the brewery's own pubs, the Kirkstile Inn, Loweswater and Dockray Hall, Penrith.
+And finally, Cumbrian Legendary Ales – craft-brewed beers created at the Old Hall Brewery on the shores of Esthwaite Water, and served at the brewery's own pubs, the Kirkstile Inn, Loweswater and Dockray Hall, Penrith.

-Wherever you choose to spend your time in the Lake District, there's almost certainly a brewery or microbrewery nearby waiting to be discovered!
-If you haven't yet booked your next break in the Lakes, you can find your perfect holiday getaway using our online search facility.
+Wherever you choose to spend your time in the Lake District, there's almost certainly a brewery or microbrewery nearby waiting to be discovered.
+If you haven't yet booked your next break in the Lakes, you can find your perfect holiday getaway using our collection of Lake District cottages.